 Morten resides in Vancouver, Canada with his family where he creates online and in-person courses as a senior staff instructor for LinkedIn Learning (formerly Lynda.com).
 He teaches interaction design at Emily Carr University of Art + Design, and is an active contributor to several open source projects.

 Morten is a prolific amateur photographer.
 His work has been featured in several print and online magazines and exhibits, and he created and organized the 12×12 Vancouver Photo Marathon for five years.

 I am on the internet!
 You can get in touch with me:

-I’ve spoken at a myriad of tech events over the years including Smashing Conference, TechDays, JSDay, Make Web Not War, MIX, WordCamps including US and EU, Meetups, and more.
-My talks cover a wide range of topics centered around web design and development, and are tailored to each event and its audience.
-In other words, I never do the same talk twice!
+I’ve spoken at a myriad of tech and academic events over the years including An Event Apart (April 2020, October 2020), Radical Research Summit, Smashing Conference, HighEdWeb, WPCampus, PressNomics, TechDays, JSDay, Make Web Not War, MIX, WordCamps including US and EU, Meetups, podcasts, and more.
+My talks cover a wide range of topics, mainly about tech and design ethics, web design and development, and how the web and the internet works.
+Each of my talks is tailored to a specific event and its audience.

 - Capability-Centered Design and Development – a talk on how to use the ethical theory of Capability Approach to improve the design and development process by thinking about the capabilities we grant and enable in content, platforms, and the people who use them.